mrbusche/backseatfan.com/_posts/2009-07-14-darnell-dockett-asks-comissioner-for-another-nfl-franchise.md

   </p>

   <p>
-    From <a href="http://twitter.com/ddockett">@ddockett</a><br /> &#8220;DEAR, COMMISIONERWould u please consider a new NFL franchise maybe, in L.AAnother in GA Or maybe Vegas.
+    From <a href="http://twitter.com/ddockett">@ddockett</a><br /> "DEAR, COMMISIONERWould u please consider a new NFL franchise maybe, in L.AAnother in GA Or maybe Vegas.
 That would be a good look.
-Thanks&#8221;
+Thanks"
   </p>

   <p>